fate-srd/fate-srd-content/docs/markdown/fate-space-srd.md

 ### Zone Map

 A zone map breaks the setting into zones, regions, or areas, and assumes that movement within a zone is more-or-less trivial but that movement between zones requires some effort.
-For example, the map from <span class="chapter-title">Pax Galactica</span> divides a galaxy-wide space empire into zones.
-A zone map is topologically equivalent to a node map, but while a node map gives the feeling of leaving one location and traveling to another across an intervening distance, the zone map gives the feeling of occupying a particular volume of space and crossing a border into a different one—for example, “We’ve entered the Neutral Zone!”
+For example, the map from <span>Pax Galactica divides a galaxy-wide space empire into zones.
+A zone map is topologically equivalent to a node map, but while a node map gives the feeling of leaving one location and traveling to another across an intervening distance, the zone map gives the feeling of occupying a particular volume of space and crossing a border into a different one—for example, “We’ve entered the Neutral Zone!”</span>

 You can flesh out the zones—or the nodes on the node map, for that matter—by adding aspects.
 For example, in the galaxy zone map for _Pax Galactica_, the Galactic Core is densely packed with **Mostly Planetless** stars surrounding a **Massive Black Hole** and thus **Bathed in Deadly Radiation**, while the Outer Margins and the two Rifts are **Thinly Populated with Stars**, although only the Outer Margins are a **Lawless Frontier**.
 The other zones are all **Civilized Space**.